What Is an Initiative?

 Goals

-3–5 specific, measurable outcomes the initiative must achieve
+3–5 specific, measurable outcomes the initiative must achieve — the checkpoints that define whether the destination was actually reached

 Action Plan